dynamsoft-docs/document-normalizer-docs/programming/cplusplus/api-reference/primary-api/index.md

 **Parameters**
 `[in] filePath` A string defining the source file path.
 `[in] templateName` The template name.
-A template name is the value of key ContentNormalizerParameter.Name defined in JSON formatted settings.
+A template name is the value of key DocumentNormalizerParameter.Name defined in JSON formatted settings.
 If no template name is specified, current runtime settings will be used.

 **Return value**